8 Push Notifications That Will Keep Your Church Engaged During the Summer

 Don’t say, “Give to us!” which communicates that their gift is going toward the “General Fund.”

-Say: “We have a need that we need to meet in the next 3 days.
-Give today to help us meet that goal and make a strong showing at the July 4th parade this year.”
+Say: “We have a need that we would like to meet in the next 3 days.
+Give today to help us reach that goal and make a strong showing at the July 4th parade this year.”

 Over to you